Stock Trading: A Beginner’s Guide to the Markets

 Don’t Borrow To Buy

 As you earn more money, you can purchase more shares and use different strategies to build your position.
-For example, you can use dollar-cost averaging, a process where you buy a fixed amount of the same stock every month or every quarter.
-This allows you to buy more shares when the price dips and fewer shares when the stock rises.
-Over time, the price averages out and reduces risk.
+For example, you can use dollar-cost averaging.
+Buying a fixed amount of the same stock each month averages out the price and reduces risk.

 Always Have Cash on Hand

-Never invest all of your money into the stock market.
-It’s essential to have cash available for a variety of reasons.
+Never invest all of your money in the stock market.
+It’s essential to have cash available in an emergency fund, for example, and you might keep some aside for discretionary spending.
 If the market pulls back, a price dip might present a terrific buying opportunity to buy a stock you want to own.